craigmiskell/gymscore/DEVELOPMENT.md

 * libmono-microsoft-csharp4.0-cil
 * libmono-system-io-compression-filesystem4.0-cil

-There may be some over-arching package that will include these, but it's not clear what that might be; these were discovered empirically in the order shown
+There may be some over-arching package that will include these, but it's not clear what that might be; these were discovered empirically in the order shown.